DAT158 Machine learning and advanced algorithms

 The course has two parts, 5 credits each.

 Over the past few years the field of artificial intelligence has gone through a dramatic development.
-Computer's abilities to recognize objects in images have gone from being practically useless to reach what can be called "human level"; from limited ability to understand and synthesize text and speech to wide use of personal digital assistants; from amateur level at chess, poker, Go and Dota to beating world champions; from driving assistance to self-driving cars.
+Computer's abilities to recognize objects in images have gone from rarely resulting in useful systems to forming a fundamental component of many widespread technologies; from limited ability to understand and synthesize text and speech to wide use of personal digital assistants; from amateur level at chess, poker, Go and Dota to beating world champions; from driving assistance to self-driving cars.